757.287.1800

 Advanced students practice free fighting, Suikendo drills and Suikendo kumite, which is the most advanced system of Okinawan combat karate today.

 This is the art of using traditional everyday tools as weapons in Okinawan martial arts.
-These tools are understood as an extension of the hands, meaning that [empty hand] Karate and Kobudo are the upside and downside of the same coin.
-Hence, to understand Kobudo concepts, a student must have a solid foundation in empty hand Karate.
+These tools are understood as an extension of the hands, meaning that [empty hand] karate and kobudo are the upside and downside of the same coin.
+Hence, to understand kobudo concepts, a student must have a solid foundation in empty hand karate.

 While training with weapons, students learn and reinforce key concepts and further their understanding of the entire art.
-Just like empty hand, Kobudo is learned through the practice of Kata, Bunkai, and Kumite drills.
+Just like empty hand, kobudo is learned through the practice of kata,bunkai, and kumite drills.

-The Kobudo tools we use at Okinawa Budo Institute are
+The kobudo tools we use at Okinawa Budo Institute are

 Bo (staff), Tonfa (handle to crank water or to turn millstones), Kama (sickle), Nunchaku (flail, perhaps part of a horse bridle), Sai (upper part of a fork), and Eku (oar).

-Sensei Smith began his study of Okinawan Shorin Ryu karate with Sensei Nakazato Shugoro, 10th Dan Shorin Ryu, the founder of Shorinkan, in the mid 1960s while stationed in Okinawa during the Vietnam war.
-At that time he trained five to six hours per day, six days per week, during daytime and in the evenings.
-His daily sixty-to-ninety minute “lunch-time” trainings allowed many one-on-one sessions with the master, who then would share bunkai and deeper aspects of kata concepts.
-After living on the island, Sensei Smith visited the honbu dojo annually for training, what he and his OBI students still do today.
+Well into his eighties, Sensei Smith is still teaching, though not regularly.
+He studied Okinawan Shorin Ryu karate with O'Sensei Nakazato Shugoro, since the mid 1960s while stationed in Okinawa, and thereafter while living on the island with his Okinawan wife.
+At that time he trained daily, six days per week, during daytime and in the evenings.
+His “lunch-time” trainings allowed many one-on-one sessions with the master, who then would share deeper aspects of kata and bunkai.

 Every Week 4.5 hours Karate and 3 hours Kobudo are offered